Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Simulations and Results

 The proposed DDET-MTD algorithm is tested on the IEEE case-14 system \cite{zimmerman2018matpower}.
-Real-time load consumption and photovoltaic generation are assigned to each bus for four months using a similar method in \cite{wang2021multi}.
+Although we have derived the theoretical analysis using simplified models, all the simulations are implemented under full AC condition.
+Real-time load consumptions and photovoltaic generations are assigned to each bus for four months using a similar method in \cite{wang2021multi}.
 The load data is interpolated to 5-min resolution, resulting in over 35k data in total.
-For each operation instance, AC-OPF is solved by \texttt{PyPower}.
-The standard deviation of the measurement noise is set to 2\% of the default values in the case file.
+For each operation instance, AC-OPF is solved by \texttt{PyPower} \cite{zimmerman2018matpower}.
+The standard deviation of the measurement noise is set to 2\% of the default values in the case-14 system case file.
 The FPR of BDD is set as $\alpha = 2\%$.
-The MTD threshold $\lambda_c$ is determined by \eqref{eq:ncx_1} with $\rho=1-\alpha = 98\%$.
-LSTM-AE attack detection and identification algorithms are trained using \texttt{PyTorch} with hyperparameters summarised in Table \ref{tab:ddd_para}.
+The MTD threshold $\lambda_c$ and $\lambda_c'$ are determined by \eqref{eq:ncx_1} with $\rho=1-\alpha = 98\%$.
+LSTM-AE attack detection and identification algorithms are trained and implemented using \texttt{PyTorch}\cite{paszke2019pytorch} with hyperparameters summarised in Table \ref{tab:ddd_para}.
 The data set is separated into 60\% training, 20\% validation, and 20\% test sets.
-The convex MTD optimisation problems are solved by \texttt{CVXPY} with \texttt{MOSEK} solver.
-The hyperparameters for stage-one and stage-two optimisations are summarised in Table \ref{tab:mtd_para}.
-Throughout the simulation, random AC-FDI attacks are generated with the number of attacked buses equal to 1-3, and the strength of the attacks is set as $\pm10\%-20\%$ and $\pm20\%-30\%$ of the normal state solved from the real-time measurement.
-For example, the pair $(2,0.3)$ means that there are two buses that are attacked with strength randomly in $\pm 0.2-0.3$.
+Throughout the simulation, random sparse AC-FDI attacks are generated with the number of attacked buses equal to 1-3, and the strength of the attacks is set as $\pm10\%-20\%$ and $\pm20\%-30\%$ of the normal state solved from the real-time measurements.
+For example, the pair $(2,0.3)$ means that there are two buses being attacked with strength at random in $\pm 0.2-0.3$.
 In the simulation, 200 attacks are randomly generated from the entire test set for each type of attack.
 Without losing generality, all the branches are equipped with D-FACTS devices and the maximum reactance perturbation ratio is 50\% \cite{lakshminarayana2020cost}.
+In addition, the convex MTD optimisation problems are solved by \texttt{CVXPY}\cite{diamond2016cvxpy} with \texttt{MOSEK} solver.
+Hyperparameters for stage-one and stage-two optimisations are summarised in Table \ref{tab:mtd_para}.